intel/trustauthority-client-for-c/examples/azure_tpm_token/README.md

 ## Running the Sample

 The sample relies on an environment file to provide information such as the API key and Intel Trust Authority base URL.
-The following table lists the environment variables used in `tdx_token.env`.
+The following table lists the environment variables used in `tpm_token.env`.
 Most of these are optional for this example, which uses the default values.

 |Variable|Description|
 |:--------|:-----------|